aless80/tantrix/README.md

 cfg.connection = connection was in __init__ of clientLisener.
 I put it in config.py and it works. there is still a bug on server side, in toggleReadyFromAddr addr is None.
 This come because sender sent from client is None:
 	Sending to server:  {'action': 'toggleReady', 'gameid': None, 'sender': None, 'orig': 'callbacks.Callbacks.toggleReadyForGame'}

+make sure quit always quits in spite of the error